 Peer Evaluation.
-A peer evaluation process will be utilized to adjust individual grades on all group assignments..
-Complete the peer evaluation form (located in the Course Materials folder on eLearning), put your name at the bottom of the form and submit to the eLearning dropbox by 5:00 PM on December 2^{nd} .
+A peer evaluation process will be utilized to adjust individual grades on all group assignments.
+Complete the peer evaluation form (located in the Course Materials folder on eLearning), put your name at the bottom of the form and submit to the eLearning dropbox as WA-7 by 5:00 PM on November 30th

 Class Participation.
-Ten percent (10%) of your grade will be based on the quality of your preparation and active participation in case discussions, which will be evaluated during each class session.
-Participation during Wild Card Presentations will carry three times the weight of other classes.
-From time to time, it may be necessary to miss a class due to illness or personal business.
+Ten percent (10%) of your grade will be based on your preparation and active participation in case discussions.
+Wild card presentations will carry three times the weight of other sessions.
+Occasionally, it may be necessary to miss a class due to illness or personal business.
 Please let me know in advance.
-Keep in mind that written assignments must be emailed by the due date, regardless.
+Assignments must be submitted by the due date, regardless.
 If attendance or participation become an issue, your grade will be impacted.